tilledminds/OPNsense-Dashboard-2025/configure.md

 ### Add Graylog server as syslog target on OPNsense

-Once that is all done, login to your OPNsense router and navigate to System -> Settings -> Logging / targets.
+Once that is all done, login to your OPNsense router and navigate to System -> Settings -> Logging / Remote.
 Add a new target with the following options:

 ![OPNsense Syslog Target](https://i.nuuls.com/XQATf.png)

-Add a description if you'd like, then click save.
+Add a description if you'd like, then click Save.

 ## Configuring Grafana

 ### Add InfluxDB and ElasticSearch data sources

 You will need to add the data sources on Grafana.
-Navigate to http://(ip of docker server):3000, login and click on the cog wheel and Add a Data Source.
+Navigate to http://(ip of docker server):3000, login and click Connections -> Data sources and Add new data source.

 For InfluxDB, make the following configurations